twigphp/Twig/doc/templates.rst

 * ``null``: ``null`` represents no specific value.
 This is the value returned when a variable does not exist. ``none`` is an alias for ``null``.

-Arrays and hashes can be nested:
+Arrays and mappings can be nested:

 .. code-block:: twig